WilliamThyer/williamthyer.github.io/_posts/2022-03-03-phd_to_industry.md

 ## 2. Do data science.

 This obviously happens in parallel to step 1.
 Most neuroscience/psychology research already involves lots of data science elements.
 You're probably already a better data scientist than you realize.
 Building and cleaning data sets, data visualization, statistical testing, modelling, predictions, writing, science communication, etc. Emphasize these aspects of your research.
 Projects and publications will help show your skills on your resume and during interviews.
 Make a website to showcase your research and side projects.
 I use the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/) GitHub Page theme.
+Check out some of my recommended [Courses & Textbooks](https://williamthyer.github.io/posts/2022/3/useful_resources/#courses--textbooks).

 ## 3. Communicate early and often.